tangtony/webcsv/README.md

 Usage: webcsv [options]
 ```

 Run `webcsv` with the following options to provide information about your CSV.
-Options can be provided environment variables or command-line.
+Options can be provided via environment variables or command-line.
 If both are provided, the command-line value takes precedence.

 ### Options
 ```